vikie1/what-software-api/README.md

 # what-software-api
 This api will contain a list of important software for various operating systems.

+## This Repository was permanently moved to the portfolio

 ## Terminology

 <b>Software</b> -> Any program that can run on a computer <br/>